marsellusk/APIHowToGuide/index.md

 ```
 ### With API Key

 The others require the API  key to be at the beginning of the query string then the arguments.
-If you don’t know where to get the Steam API key it can be found [here](https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey) or at the top of the Steam API page.For security reasons you should never give your personal API key as public information.
+If you don’t know where to get the Steam API key it can be found [here](https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey) or at the top of the Steam API page.
+For security reasons you should never give your personal API key as public information.
 An example of the final domain using player summaries should look like this with the Xs substituted with your personal key:

 ```markdown